 5. Family fun

+Rosewood Arts Centre presents Interactive Artmaking Activities, Kaleidoscope and the Rosewood Artist Booth!
 Families with littles are more than welcome at AOTC.
 There’s even a selection of free activities just for you!
-Kids are welcome to make finger puppets, beaded jewelry and an amazing origami Viking ship.
-The new Kaleidoscope van will make its first trip to AOTC to lead a fun art and nature activity all about the butterfly!
+Kids are welcome to make finger puppets, beaded jewelry and a community painting.
+The Kaleidoscope Art and Nature on Wheels program will roll in to share a fun art and nature activity!
 The talented Rosewood faculty will also be on hand to show off their skills at fiber arts, jewelry making, painting and drawing.